johndaudelin/Chart.js-Data-Graph/README.md

 ## Code

-I created an API (getData.php) which simply retrieves all rows of data from the "LoadSpeeds" database table and returns it in JSON format using four simple lines of code:
+I created an API (getData.php) which simply retrieves all rows of data from the "LoadSpeeds" database table and returns them in JSON format using four simple lines of code:

 ```
 $con = mysqli_connect("localhost", "root", "", "pageloads");